jabrell/pyeutl/README.md

 # Installation

 Clone the repository and follow the steps given the in the different notebooks.
-Requirements.txt provides dependencies.
+Dependencies are managed using poetry.

 # Get started
 Documentation is currently provided in a series of jupyter notebooks.